wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### `--enable-sp=no` or `--disable-sp`

 No new macros defined.
-Equivalent of not using `--enable-sp` at all.
+Equivalent of not using `--enable-sp`.

 #### `--enable-sp` or `--enable-sp=yes`